The research for the following post was featured on the Scottish Sun in both print and online formats.

 Sixty-four per cent of people surveyed said they thought medicinal cannabis was safe when administered by a health professional.

-However, the majority of Brits would not back the legalisation of cannabis for recreational use.
+However, the research reveals the majority of Brits would not back the legalisation of cannabis for recreational use.